In this post, I’ve included an insurance claims cover letter sample (see below).

 RE: Insurance Claims Representative [Job Opening on Monster.com]

-As a 5-year veteran of the insurance industry, I’ve been an Insurance Claims Representative with some of the best insurance carriers in the industry.
+As a 5-year veteran of the insurance industry, I’ve been an Insurance Claims Representative with the best insurance carriers within the industry.
 I understand industry concepts, practices, and procedures.

 If you are seeking a person with extensive experience, in-depth knowledge of claims processing functions, while utilizing a company’s policies and procedures, then I am the right person for this job.